-An Excel Function is a predefined formula that executes the actions like calculating values in a precise order.
-The common functions of Excel are AGGREGATE, AVERAGE, COUNT, INDEX, ROUND, SUM etc. In this blog, we are going to see all the Excel Functions one by one in depth.
+An Excel function is a predefined formula that executes actions like calculating values in a precise order.
+The common functions of Excel are AGGREGATE, AVERAGE, COUNT, INDEX, ROUND, SUM, etc. In this blog, we are going to see all the Excel Functions one by one in-depth.
 Also, you will learn the different parts of a function and how to create arguments in them correctly.

 In this blog, we are going to learn everything about the Excel ABS Function.
 The ‘ABS’ is the abbreviation of Absolute value used in Math & Trig.
 Excel ABS Function returns the absolute value of a number where negative numbers get converted into positive numbers, and positive numbers remain unaffected.